CSCI-4830-002-2014/challenge-week-8/README.md

 ## Describe briefly the "motivation" and "intended audience" of this public visualization (4 points).

-She 3d printed teeth girlls based on infromation from lyrics from different hip hop musicians.
+She 3d printed teeth grills based on infromation from lyrics from different hip hop musicians.

 # Checkpoints (5 points x 4 = 20 points)